sdiehl/wiwinwlh/tutorial.md

 JSON
 ----

-Aeson is library for efficient parsing and generating JSON.
+Aeson is a library for efficient parsing and generating JSON.
 It is the canonical JSON library for handling JSON.

 ```haskell